lngarrett/bubba/README.md

 ### Run with Docker

 Docker is the preferred method for deplying Bubba.
+Replace sample key data with your own.

 ```
 #!/bin/bash